Regularization and minimization of Haefliger structures of codimension one: Introduction

 \section{Introduction}

-In the middle of the 1970's, after works by many authors to endow some particular manifolds with foliations, W. Thurston published fundamental existence theorems for all compact manifolds.
-We are interested in the codimension one case.
-Not only his main result \cite{thurston76} builds a foliation $\F$ of codimension one on every closed manifold whose Euler charasteristic is null, but it allows to prescribe the homotopy class of the hyperplane distribution tangent to $\F$~, and also the homotopy class of $\F$ regarded as a Haefliger structure \cite{haefliger}.
-Recall that every manifold of dimension at least 3 carries an unnumerable infinity of such classes \cite{thurston72}.
+Thuston's {h-principle} for foliations of codimension one \cite{thurston76} is a powerful method to produce such foliations on a given compact manifold $M^n$~.
+It allows to prescribe both the homotopy class of the foliation regarded as a hyperplane field, and as a $\G$-structure.

+See paragraph \ref{CVN} below for the Haefliger structures of codimension one, also called $\G$-structures.
+Practically, one may think of them as the singular foliations of codimension one with Morse-type singularities; which is the generic case.
+A homotopy between two $\G$-structures on $M$ is a $\G$-structure on $M\times[0,1]$~.

+In this introduction, to fix ideas, one reduces oneself to the case where $M$ is closed; to the smooth ($C^\infty$) differentiability class; and to the co-oriented case: all hyperplane fields, foliations, and $\G$-structures, are understood co-oriented.
+See section \ref{generalizations_sec} for the general case.

+The h-principle can be stated in terms of a \emph{formal foliation} on $M$~, by which one means a pair $(\xi, \tau)$ where $\xi$ is a $\G$-structure, and $\tau$ is a hyperplane field on $M$~.
+Two formal foliations $(\xi_0,\tau_0)$~, $(\xi_1,\tau_1)$ are \emph{homotopic} if $\xi_0$ is homotopic to $\xi_1$ (as $\G$-structures) and if, independently, $\tau_0$ is homotopic to $\tau_1$ (as hyperplane fields).
+A foliation is nothing but a formal foliation that is holonomic: $\xi$ is regular and $\tau$ is tangent to $\xi$~. \begin{thm} (Thurston \cite{thurston76}) On every closed manifold, every formal foliation is homotopic to some foliation. \end{thm}

-It is notorious \cite{thurston94} that the subsequent study of foliations was strained by the widely spread feeling that these works were difficult.
-Actually, both proofs given in \cite{thurston76} follow the same scheme of construction in three steps.
-First one makes a foliation with ``holes'', that is, parts of the manifold left unfoliated.
-Second, a substantial construction extends the foliation into them.
-Third, one adjusts the homotopy class of the underlying Haefliger structure.
-This third step relies on Mather's homology equivalence \cite{mather1} between the classifying spaces $B\Diff_c(\R)$ and $\Omega B\G_+$~.
-The idea grew that this certainly nonelementary tool was unavoidable (and/or the simplicity of $\Diff_+(\S^1)$~\cite{herman}\cite{herman2}\cite{mather2}\cite{mather3}~, for which Thurston calls in some constructions of codimension one foliations in dimension 3), despite the fact that in 1976 Thurston himself did not write so.
+Both proofs given in \cite{thurston76} follow the same scheme of construction in three steps.
+First one makes on $M$ a foliation with ``holes'', that is, parts of the manifold left unfoliated.
+Second, one fills the holes, that is, one extends the foliation into them.
+The filling argument is substantial, although it is constructive and its means are completely elementary.
+Third, to adjust the homotopy class of the foliation as a Haefliger structure, one changes it, in some domains of $M$~, for other pieces of foliations, given by Mather's homology equivalence \cite{mather1} between, on the one hand, the classifying space $B\diff_c(\R)^\delta$ of the group of diffeomorphisms with compact supports, and on the other hand, the loop space of Haefliger's classifying space $B\G^+$ for the co-oriented $\G$-structures.

+The produced foliation has compact leaves, because while filling the holes some kind of Reeb components are created inside, and because in general there are also some kind of Reeb components in the pieces given by Mather's homology equivalence. \medbreak